 Primarily, we let and manage an array of beautiful flats and houses in the E and EC postcodes.
 Specifically, our current areas include E1, E2, E3, E8, E13, E14, E20, and SE16.
 On a referral basis, we are happy to manage properties outside of these areas.
 Please enquire directly to firstname.lastname@example.org.

 Letting means a tenant-finding service only while a managed service means we will take away the hassle of looking after the property and the tenants.
 The key difference is that we are your 24/7 contact for your tenants at all times.
 The differences are detailed in an easy-to-read table found here.

 We also have a blog post on the topic of why you need management here.

-We advertise properties on all the major portals, for example Rightmove, Zoopla, Prime Properties, etc. We also give word-of-mouth opportunities to our current tenants who may want to inform their friends and colleagues about an upcoming vacancy.
+We advertise properties on all the major portals.
+We also give word-of-mouth opportunities to our current tenants who may want to inform their friends and colleagues about an upcoming vacancy.

 Yes, you need to declare that you are intending to rent a property and you need permission in writing.
 Depending on the lender, they can give you a 1- to 2-year permission or will ask you to switch to a buy-to-let mortgage.

 As a landlord, you have primary rights of entry but these are statutory-regulated according to the Housing Act 1988; for example, you need to give at least 24 hours’ notice to the tenant.
 However, rights of entry are rather more complex than just paying a visit and we are happy to advise you on this matter.

 No, there is no need to attend viewings as we always accompany prospective tenants.